MuhammadTalha121/AQI_Analysis_from_1980-2022/README.md

-Certainly!
-Below is a description that you can use for your GitHub repository:

----

 # Data Analysis of AQI from 1980 to 2022

 ## Overview

-This project delves into the intricate world of air quality by conducting a thorough analysis of the Air Quality Index (AQI) data spanning from 1980 to 2022.
-The primary objective is to unravel patterns, trends, and underlying factors that contribute to air pollution over this extensive time frame.
+This project analyse the Air Quality Index (AQI) data spanning from 1980 to 2022.
+The primary objective is to find patterns, trends, and underlying factors that contribute to air pollution over the past time.

 ## Key Highlights